ghackenberg/lightweight-cpp-plugin-framework/Tutorials/02_Understand_The_Core/README.md

 1.  **Initialization**: The main executable initializes the framework by retrieving the `Registry` singleton instance.

-2.  **Plugin Discovery**: It calls `Registry::addPluginFolder()`, passing a path to a directory where plugins are stored.
+2.  **Plugin Discovery**: The main executable calls `Registry::addPluginFolder()` and provides the path to its own executable directory.
+This tells the framework to look for plugins in the same folder as the main application.

-3.  **Plugin Parsing**: The `Registry` scans the directory for subdirectories containing a `Plugin.xml` file.
-For each one it finds, it creates a `Plugin` instance, which parses the XML manifest to learn about the plugin's name, services, and dependencies.
+3.  **Plugin Parsing**: The `Registry` scans the specified directory for manifest files matching the pattern `Plugin*.xml`.
+For each manifest it finds, it creates a `Plugin` instance.
+The instance parses the XML to learn about the plugin's name, services, and dependencies, and determines the corresponding shared library name (e.g., `PluginMyPlugin.dll` for `PluginMyPlugin.xml`).

 4.  **Service Request**: The application queries the `Registry` for a specific plugin by name (e.g., `registry->getPlugin("Plugins::DummyService")`) and then requests a service from it (e.g., `plugin->getService("Service")`).

 5.  **Library Loading**: The first time a service is requested from a `Plugin`, the `Plugin` object ensures its dependencies are loaded.
-Then, it uses its internal `Library` instance to load the plugin's own shared library (`.dll` or `.so`) into memory.
+Then, it uses its internal `Library` instance to load the plugin's own shared library (e.g., `PluginDummyService.dll`) into memory.

 6.  **Factory Function Lookup**: The `Plugin` class looks for an exported C-style function named `getService` inside the loaded library.
 This function is the factory that knows how to create all the services offered by this plugin.